Chicago Nursing Home Abuse Lawyer

 Call: (312) 374-6626

-The decision to bring your loved one to a nursing home was undoubtedly stressful and difficult.
-You’ve now discovered that your loved one has been injured, neglected, or gravely ill.
+The decision to bring your loved one to a long-term care facility was undoubtedly difficult.
+You’ve now discovered that your loved one has been injured, neglected, or is gravely ill because of the substandard care received, a lack of care, or abuse.
 You feel cheated, ignored, and victimized.

-We can help and we want to help.
-When you call us, you will speak with an experienced attorney.
-You will learn what options you have for bringing a claim or a lawsuit.
+We can help, and we want to help.
+When you call Strom Yen Injury Attorneys, you will speak with an experienced nursing home abuse lawyer.
+We will listen to your concerns, answer your questions, and talk about the options you have for bringing a nursing home abuse lawsuit.

-We will also explore options for improving the care of your loved one.
-This could mean transferring the care of your loved one to a hospital or initiating an investigation of the nursing home through the state health department.
+Strom Yen Injury Attorneys will also help you explore options for improving the care of your loved one.
+This could mean transferring the care of your loved one to a hospital or another long-term care facility, or initiating an investigation of the facility in question through the state health department.

 Our Nursing Home Abuse & Neglect Law Firm Helps Vulnerable Victims Fight Back

-Few decisions are as difficult as whether to place a loved one in a nursing home.
+Few things are as difficult as deciding whether to place a loved one in a long-term care facility.
 When you choose to do so, your expectation is that he or she will receive proper care.
-Unfortunately, too many times, nursing homes fail to meet that expectation.
-If the negligence of a nursing home sends your loved one to the hospital or causes them to become ill or injured, you can fight back.
+Unfortunately, too many times, Illinois nursing homes fail to meet that expectation.
+If the negligence of a staff member or facility sends your loved one to the hospital or causes them to become ill or injured, Chicago elder abuse lawyers will help you fight back.

 Our Nursing Home Abuse Attorneys Are Your Voice

-There are more nursing home abuse and neglect cases in Illinois than in any other state in our nation.
-Every year, the Illinois Department of public Health (IDHP) investigates approximately 6,000 complaints of neglect and abuse in long-term care facilities throughout the state.
+There are more elder abuse and neglect cases in Illinois than in any other state in our nation.
+Every year, the Illinois Department of public Health (IDHP) investigates approximately 6,000 complaints of elder abuse and neglect in long-term care facilities throughout the state.

-Alarmingly, it is suspected that thousands more cases of nursing home abuse and neglect are never reported.
+Alarmingly, it is suspected that thousands more cases of maltreatment are never reported.

-One reason elderly residents are so susceptible to mistreatment in nursing home facilities is that they are frequently isolated, unable to fight back, and they may be afraid to speak up because they fear retaliation.
+One reason elderly residents are so susceptible to mistreatment in long term care and assisted living facilities is that they are frequently isolated, unable to fight back, and they may be afraid to speak up because they fear retaliation.

-A nursing home abuse attorney at Strom Yen Injury Attorneys can provide a strong voice for the most vulnerable members of our society.
-We help ensure that the assisted living centers, rehabilitation centers, nursing homes, and other types of long-term care facilities that are responsible for this egregious conduct are held accountable.
+Strom Yen Injury Attorneys can provide a strong voice for the most vulnerable members of our society.
+We help ensure that the assisted living facilities, rehabilitation centers, nursing homes, and other types of long-term care facilities that are responsible for this egregious conduct are held accountable.

-When you retain our team on behalf of an injured nursing home resident, our nursing home abuse law firm will conduct an investigation to help determine the cause of your loved one’s trauma.
-We will gather the evidence necessary to take legal action, help you file a nursing home liability claim to hold the nursing home and any other negligent parties financially responsible for the abuse or neglect the victim has experienced, and make sure your loved one is protected from further harm so he or she can receive a better level of care.
+If you suspect nursing home abuse, it’s vital that you take action right away.
+When you retain our team on behalf of an injured resident, our law firm will conduct an investigation to help determine the cause of your loved one’s physical injuries, mental abuse, or other trauma.
+Our legal team will gather evidence like medical records, photos, and witness statements, and we will help you take legal action.
+We will file an injury lawsuit to hold the nursing home and any other negligent parties financially responsible for the abuse or neglect the victim has experienced, help you recover financial compensation, and make sure your loved one is protected from further harm so he or she can receive a better level of care.

 For more than 50 years, our nursing home abuse & neglect lawyers have been helping Chicago’s most vulnerable victims fight back against negligent nursing homes, healthcare providers, and staff members.
 Let us help your loved one take a stand.